polakowo/vectorbt/README.md

 ### Example

-Here a snippet for testing 4851 window combinations of a dual SMA crossover strategy on the whole Bitcoin history in about 5 seconds (Note: compiling with Numba may take some time):
+Here a snippet for testing 4851 window combinations of a dual SMA crossover strategy on the whole Bitcoin history in under 5 seconds (Note: compiling with Numba may take some time):

 ```python
 import vectorbt as vbt